 Munduk Waterfall Opening Hours

 Munduk Waterfall opens from 6 AM to 6 PM every day.
 Moonson is the least favorite time to explore the waterfall.
 It’s slippery and muddy.
 Pay attention to the weathercast.
-If it’s raining a day before.
+If it’s raining the day before.
 There is a high chance the water will be muddy brown.

 |Munduk Waterfall Opening Hours|